TUM-AERIUS/Aerius/README.md

 # Aerius

 This is the main repository of project Aerius - self-driving car implementation.

+BoundingBoxesNN -- network for trouser localization.

+Reinforcement -- DQN agent.

+The respective folders contain more detailed readme files.

-Run playing.py to see how the car can drive with the network, which I've trained for 10 minutes on a Macbook Pro.
+Run Reinforcement/playing.py to see how the car can drive with the network.